elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/variables.md

 ---

-### What are the two limitations on variable names in JavaScript?
+### What are the two limitations of variable names in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The variable must contain only letters, digits, dollar signs, or an underscore.
-The first character must not be a digit.</div><br />
+The first character cannot be a number.</div><br />
-  <div><strong>Technical Response:</strong> There are two limitations on variable names in JavaScript.
-The name must contain only letters, digits, or the symbols $ and _.
-The first character must not be a digit.
+  <div><strong>Technical Response:</strong> In JavaScript, variable names are subject to two limitations.
+Only letters, numbers, or the symbols $ and an underscore _ may appear in the name, and the first character cannot be a number.
   </div><br />
   <div><strong className="codeExample">Examples of valid names:</strong><br /><br />